 IAB Standard Ads

-A IAB standard ad size can be defined as an ad unit that is seen on most websites.
+An IAB standard ad size can be defined as an ad unit that is seen on most websites.
 Currently, three sizes are considered standard ads- Leaderboard (728×90), medium rectangle (300×250), and skyscraper (160×600).

 These ad units are used extensively in the ad tech industry and are considered the most profitable ad sizes.
 Publishers can implement these ads easily, their demand is always high from the advertisers, and they help in increasing the earning potential of publishers.

 It should be noted that IAB’s ad portfolio also recognizes several other ad sizes, including billboard (970×250), smartphone banner (300×50, 320×50), and portrait (300×600).
-However, the above mentioned ad sizes are used the most in the digital advertising industry.
+However, the above-mentioned ad sizes are used the most in the digital advertising industry.

 Publishers should ideally experiment with different ad sizes to see which ones are giving them the highest returns.
 Moreover, using different ad sizes can also help them deal with banner blindness, which is a problem that arises while leveraging popular or common ad sizes.